Doctor of Nursing Practice – Family Nurse Practitioner Concentration (DNP-FNP)

 Career Impact

-By earning your DNP-FNP, you’ll be prepared as an advanced practice registered nurse (APRN) at the highest level of the nursing profession.
-After passing the national Family Nurse Practitioner (FNP) board certification examination, you’ll be well-qualified to practice as a FNP at a variety of ambulatory practice sites serving patients of all ages.
+By earning your DNP-FNP, you’ll be prepared to serve as an advanced practice registered nurse (APRN) at the highest level of the nursing profession.
+After passing the national Family Nurse Practitioner (FNP) board certification examination, you’ll be well-qualified to practice in a variety of ambulatory care settings, serving patients of all ages.

 Application Deadline